Sinova/Collisions/README.md

 # Collision Information

 All collision testing functions accept an **out** parameter.
 If an object is passed as the **out** parameter, properties will be set on the object describing the collision (if one occurs).

-The following properties are set:
+The following properties are set on the object:

 <table>
 	<tr>